sailajarani/SocialPost/deploy_google_ADK/Readme.md

 This repository contains the code for the Marketing Campaign Assistant project, built as part of a tutorial series on Google's Agent Development Kit (ADK).

-**Part 1 of this series focuses on building the core multi-agent logic using Python and Google ADK, and running/visualizing it locally using the ADK command-line interface and web development UI.**

-Watch the tutorial video here: [https://www.youtube.com/watch?v=/r-JsrEoctCQ](https://www.youtube.com/watch?v=/r-JsrEoctCQ)

-## Project Description

-The Marketing Campaign Assistant is a multi-agent system designed to automate the initial steps of creating a marketing campaign brief.
-It takes a product idea as input and uses a workflow of specialized AI agents to:

-1. Research market trends and target audience.
-2. Craft key messaging.
-3. Write ad copy variations.
-4. Suggest visual concepts.
-5. Format the results into a cohesive brief.

 This project demonstrates how to leverage Google ADK's code-first approach and workflow orchestration capabilities to build agents that collaborate on a complex task.